doyensec/PESD-Exporter-Extension/mds/WritingTemplates.md

 Required Steps :

 #### 1) Develop your template
-In order to manipulate the pesd object you should read the [PESD Wrapper Java library](PESDWrapper.md) documentation and learn about all the exposed iteration / manipulation methods.
+In order to manipulate the PESD object you should read the [PESD Wrapper Java library](PESDWrapper.md) documentation and learn about all the exposed iteration / manipulation methods.

 Templates must inherit from **TemplateParent** and override the *Run* method.
 The engine will construct all the templates and save them in a TemplateParent var, then it will call the *Run* method to manipulate the *PESDWrapper* object.